waynezhang/toyskkserv-go/README.md

 # toyskkserv

-A toy SKK skkseev.
+A toy SKK skkserv.
 Just made this for fun.

 ## Features